Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning: Experiments

 \subsection{Ablation Study}

-We conducted an ablation study on ScreenSpot-Pro to verify the effectiveness of key components of HyperClick.
+We conducted an ablation study on ScreenSpot-V2~\cite{cheng2024seeclick} to verify the key components of HyperClick.

-\textbf{Reward Mechanism.} The results in Table~\ref{tab: ablation_reward} demonstrate the importance of combining correctness and confidence rewards.
-Using only the format or correctness reward yields relatively limited improvements (47.5\% and 47.7\%, respectively).
-Introducing the confidence reward alone already achieves stronger performance (48.0\%), while the combination of correctness and confidence rewards further increases the precision to 48.2\%.
-This validates our motivation that confidence calibration acts as a self-critical signal, discouraging overconfident errors and reinforcing reliable predictions.
+\textbf{Reward Mechanism.} The results in Table~\ref{tab: ablation_reward} demonstrate the need to combine format, correctness, and confidence alignment rewards.
+Using only the format reward yields relatively limited improvements (89.3\%), and using only the confidence alignment reward (2.1\%) causes reward hacking, where the policy model is optimized to predict only incorrect answers with confidence of 0.
+Moreover, we encourage the policy model to express confidence rounded to three decimal places and constrain it in $R_{\text{format}}$ to avoid overly long completions.
+This strict format verification is crucial for training stability and convergence, improving accuracy from 91.0\% to 93.7\%.
+In general, the combination of format, correctness, and confidence alignment rewards has the best performance.
+This validates our motivation that confidence alignment acts as an auxiliary uncertainty signal, discouraging overconfident errors and reinforcing reliable predictions.

+\textbf{Alignment Formulation.} We further examine the sensitivity of HyperClick to the specific confidence-alignment formulation in Table~\ref{tab: ablation_reward_formulation}.
+Following the principle that $R_{\text{confidence}}$ should be maximized when the predicted confidence $\hat{c}$ matches the spatial confidence target $\overline{\mathcal{C}}(\hat{x},\hat{y})$, we compare $l_1$, $l_2$, and KL variants.
+All three formulations improve over the no-confidence baseline, showing that the benefit does not depend on a single distance function.
+The $l_2$ formulation performs best (93.7\%) and is therefore used as the default, while KL achieves a comparable 93.6\%.

-\textbf{Confidence Modeling.} Table~\ref{tab: ablation_confidence}, investigates the effect of the adaptive variance factor $\alpha$, Without confidence modeling based on the truncated Gaussian distribution ($\alpha$=0), which means only binary confidence is used for uncertainty calibration.
-Therefore, when $\alpha$=0, the confidence reward is represented as:
+\textbf{Confidence Modeling.} Table~\ref{tab: ablation_confidence} investigates the effect of the adaptive variance factor $\alpha$.
+Without the bounded spatial confidence target ($\alpha$=0), only binary confidence is used for confidence alignment.
+Therefore, when $\alpha$=0, the confidence alignment reward is represented as: